OpenEvalProject/evals/manuscripts/elife-50678/v2/manuscript.md

 Another possibility is that looming selectivity results from a radial organization of direction-selective (DS) neurons, each of which reports a segment of the advancing dark edge (Figure 6B).
 Supposing those DS inputs come from the retina, the only candidates are the On-Off DS RGCs (Sanes and Masland, 2015), which would be equally sensitive to On edges.
 Thus, the looming detectors in the SC should respond to an expanding white disk as well, unlike what we observed (Figure 1C).
 If, on the other hand, the DS signals are generated de novo in the SC, one would expect to find such interneurons with all possible preferred directions.
 Instead, DS neurons in a given region of the superficial SC have a strong bias for just one or two preferred directions (de Malmazet et al., 2018).
 In summary, both of the considered alternative microcircuits for looming selectivity seem unlikely given the available evidence.

 In the working model (Figure 6A), the stimulus-selective habituation is produced by activity-dependent depression of the synapses that convey the local looming signals to the widefield neuron.
 A plausible alternative mechanism would involve long-lasting inhibition of the looming detector from a neuron triggered by that same local stimulus (Figure 6C).
 This neuron would need to exhibit a sustained activity following a single stimulus.
 In our database of collicular recordings, we never encountered a neuron that matches this description.
 Another possibility is that local looming detectors – in addition to exciting the widefield neuron – also inhibit it via an interneuron (Figure 6D).
 Then the long-lasting habituation could be explained by the potentiation of the inhibitory synapse, rather than depression of the excitatory synapse.
 In that case, one might expect that repeated looming stimuli should produce a suppression of the ongoing baseline firing during later stimulus periods.
 We never observed such a suppression (Figure 4A).
-Instead the firing generally increased during stimulus intervals (rstim) compared to inter-stimulus intervals (risi) (for 15 deep SC neurons with baseline firing > 10 spikes/s, median rstim/risi, 25th-75th percentile range: 1.03-1.85).
+Instead the firing generally increased during stimulus intervals ($r_{stim}$) compared to inter-stimulus intervals ($r_{isi}$) (for 15 deep SC neurons with baseline firing > 10 spikes/s, median $r_{stim}/r_{isi}$, 25th-75th percentile range: 1.03-1.85).

 In summary, several alternative explanations for the basic phenomena observed in deep SC neurons seem less likely than the working model that we propose, based on our database of extracellular recordings.
 We suggest that the key components of the working model in Figure 6A, namely the microcircuit for looming selectivity and the long-lasting synaptic depression, are fruitful targets for further investigation.

 ## Discussion

-## Summary
+### Summary

 The superior colliculus (SC) presents an interesting interface between purely sensory representations and pre-motor signals.
 Our goal here was to follow systematically how the sensory inputs from the retina get digested and filtered in the SC.
 As a guiding problem we chose a robust visually-triggered behavior: the defensive reaction elicited by an overhead looming stimulus.
 By following visual responses of neurons from superficial to deep layers, we documented three aspects of the sifting process: (1) an increasing selectivity for the behaviorally relevant looming stimulus over other innocuous stimuli with similar low-level features (Figure 2); (2) an increasing invariance to other aspects of the visual display, such as the precise location of the threat stimulus (Figure 3); and (3) an increasing selectivity for novel over familiar stimuli (Figure 4).
 We considered how this filtering may be achieved by neural circuits and arrived at a plausible model of circuitry in the SC (Figure 6) that accounts for all three of the phenomena of visual sifting considered here.
 Moreover, several alternative circuit-level mechanisms were found to be inconsistent with the neural signals we encountered.

-## Relation to earlier work
+### Relation to earlier work

 Some of the phenomena reported here have been described before in a wide range of species.
 A common theme is that neurons in deep SC respond over larger regions of the visual field, while retaining a preference for small stimulus features within that region (Cynader and Berman, 1972; Dräger and Hubel, 1975; Gordon, 1973; Humphrey, 1968; Ito et al., 2017).
 Also, the remarkably persistent habituation to repeated stimuli has been noted previously, even in the earliest recordings from optic tectum (Cynader and Berman, 1972; Dräger and Hubel, 1975; Horn and Hill, 1966b; Lettvin et al., 1961; Straschill and Hoffmann, 1969; Woods and Frost, 1977; Reches and Gutfreund, 2008).
 Another repeated observation is that the visual cortex appears dispensable for many aspects of visual processing in the SC (Horn and Hill, 1966a; Humphrey, 1968; Masland et al., 1971), although it does play a subtle modulatory role (Zhao et al., 2014).
 Looming stimuli are particularly effective for many neurons in the superficial SC (Zhao et al., 2014).
 Interestingly, the early literature missed this, perhaps because of the technical difficulty of generating an expanding dark disk with the commonly used hand-held slide projector (Dräger and Hubel, 1975).
 Our present report places these disjoint observations into a common context, namely the animal’s need to distill a specific signal of ecological value from the broad range of visual stimuli.
 We show that SC neurons are not only sensitive to looming stimuli but also become increasingly selective in deep layers, an essential requirement for an alarm system.
 Further we analyze the neural code at the population level throughout this brain region, which reveals the gradual progression of stimulus filtering.
 Finally, we consider how these aspects of neural representation relate to neural circuitry, and evaluate alternative hypotheses for such circuits.
 The results allow a broader consideration of how selectivity and invariance come about in brain processing, to be pursued further below.

-## Ethological significance
+### Ethological significance

 The present study focused on stimuli presented in the upper visual field and recordings performed from the corresponding medial region of the SC.
 Arguably, the most behaviorally relevant event in the upper visual field is the impending arrival of a bigger animal, such as an aerial predator.
 The imminent threat that these events pose may account for the profuse responses to dark looming stimuli among SC neurons in this region (Figure 2; Zhao et al., 2014).
 Of course the threats must be distinguished from innocuous events, like the movement of overhead foliage, or the obscuring of the sky when the animal moves under shelter.
 The increased selectivity to the expanding dark disk in the deeper SC can account for that selectivity (Figure 2C, Figure 4B).